alexax66/vlmcsd/README.md

 Determine the IP address of the KMS server on your local network.

-For example, let it be 192.168.1.1
+For example, let it be `192.168.1.1`

 ## Usage
-Start a Command Prompt as an `Administrator`.
+Start a Command Prompt as an `Administrator` on your Windows PC.

 * For Windows 11 Professional
 ```